darshjasani/3D-Object-Interaction/README.md

 2. Open `index.html` in your web browser using a local server.

-3. install the required npm dependencies.
+3. Install the required npm dependencies.

 ## Usage